nathanfaucett/immutable-hash_map/README.md

     common Array methods

 #### toArray() -> Array<Any>
-    returns Map elements in an Array
+    returns HashMap elements in an Array

 #### toObject() -> Array<Any>
-    returns Map elements in an Object, keys should be primitives or some key value pairs will be lost
+    returns HashMap elements in an Object, keys should be primitives or some key value pairs will be lost

 #### join([separator = " "]) -> String
-    join all elements of an Map into a String
+    join all elements of an HashMap into a String

 #### toString() -> String
-    String representation of Map
+    String representation of HashMap

-#### equals(other: Map) -> Boolean
+#### equals(other: HashMap) -> Boolean
-    compares this map to other map by values
+    compares this hash map to other hash map by values